hamersaw/bluebird/README.md

 See examples folder.

 ##TODO
-- get GET and POST differentiated in the request config - need it for get users to work
+- get streaming working from the client
 - switch over to rusts curl implementation instead of hyper?
 - start filling out all of the twitter REST API functionality